protolambda/lmd-ghost/README.md

 The first optimization could be extended: we can propagate the best target (i.e. leaf node) as well.
 So we don't have to walk back, we can just pick the best leaf from the start.
 This is done in the below more advanced implementation.

+#### Drawbacks

+- The per-slot/height processing consumes quite some memory (relatively), since we create a lot of maps.

+#### Possible improvements

+- Optimize you data-structure of unfinalized blocks to make per-height/slot iteration efficient.
+No need to re-construct it every time you want to find the head.
+- Change to a per-height (i.e. distance to genesis) approach, instead of per slot.
+Effectively skip empty slots, making the implementation use less memory.

 ### State-ful DAG

 This is the port of the below sum-vote DAG, to support aggregation of attestations, and arbitrary weighting.